Brittany DeCristofaro (Voice & Piano)

 Her students have gone on to perform Off-Broadway, in regional and community theaters, with professional choirs and touring bands, and to release original music.
 Now based in Chapel Hill, NC, Brittany teaches singers of all ages, serves as a clinician and adjudicator for regional voice events, and is an active member of the National Association of Teachers of Singing (NATS) and the National Association for Music Education (NAfME).

-Bryan DeCristofaro (Drum Kit, Guitar & Wind Instruments
+Bryan DeCristofaro (Drum Set, Guitar & Wind Instruments)

 Bryan is a passionate and dedicated music educator with over a decade of experience inspiring students through the power of music.
 He has served in many roles throughout his career, most notably as a middle school band director, where he built programs from the ground up, transforming them into award-winning ensembles recognized for both excellence and inclusivity.